-In 2009 the NZ government revised the ETS legislation (see fact sheet 4 for detail).
-As a result Agriculture will be included in the Emissions Trading Scheme from 2015.
+Agriculture will be included in the Emissions Trading Scheme from 2015.
 Initially there will be a 90% free allocation of credits which means that farmers will be liable for 10% of their livestock emissions (energy and fertiliser will be paid separately).
-This amounts to 29 NZUs in 2015 for this farm.
-At present the meat processor will pay this on behalf of the farmer, at \$25/NZU this will amount to a levy of about 6c/kg sheepmeat.
+This amounts to 49 NZUs in 2015 for this farm.
+The meat processor will pay this on behalf of the farmer.
+At \$25/NZU this could amount to a levy of about \$1 per head for sheep at slaughter.
 The free allocation will reduce by 1.3% per year on year from 2016 onwards.
 This is shown on the graph over the page.